BRAVE

 any ticket would be a good seat !
 Now I'm really bugged - does he

 expect ME to sit in anything but the best seats ? ? ?
-Of course he doesn't
+Of course

 know until I write him back that we don't get Queensryche, we get